 And then there's the sound.
 I've always loved screaming V12s, whether they come from Maranello, Sant'Agata Bolognese or Warwick (Aston Martin's factory) or Stuttgart.
 There is something about 12 cylinders finding a way to work together.
 That said, The stock Aventador sound has never grabbed me the way an F12 does.
 Or the way a Vantage V12 S does.
 I've always loved aftermarket exhaust for the Aventador as they fixed an actual problem I have with the car.
-The problem with most aftermarket exhaust is that they only end up being used to rev the engine at a standstill or shoot flames at car shows.
+The problem with most aftermarket exhausts is that they only end up being used to rev the engine at a standstill or shoot flames at car shows.
 And there actually is such a thing as too loud.

 An aftermarket exhaust that clears the sound, makes it crisper, lower and deeper at low revs and then higher pitched at high revs is something that I haven't found yet.
-Everybody loves a screaming exhaust when you get to 6-7,000 rpm.
-But let's face it, nobody really enjoys droning at 3,000 rpm when cruising at 77mph on the highway.
+Everybody loves a screaming exhaust when you get to 6-7,000 rpm, but let's face it, nobody really enjoys droning at 3,000 rpm when cruising at 77mph on the highway.
 When you go long distance and you get to destination with a massive headache, it kinda takes the fun out of it quickly.

 Not so with VB's "A New Dimension in Sound" exhaust!

 VB's exhaust sounds great during cold start, then I would say it is 15-20% louder while operating the car (as opposed to the 50%+ I have experienced in other cars with aftermarket exhausts).
-Its sound is deeper, cleaner and less throaty.
+Its sound is cleaner and less throaty.
 Not sure how VB's team got to this sound but I especially like the fact that the sound is deeper (more bass) yet not as raspy as the stock exhaust.
 It sounds like a good Barry White song or an amazing documentary narrated by Morgan Freeman.

 And then there's the look.
 It takes 350 hours to hand make one unit.
-It is made out of grade 2 titanium, with some parts heat treated before assembly and welding to give it its distinctive blue/purple color.
+It is made out of grade 2 titanium, with some parts being heat treated before assembly and welding to give it its distinctive blue/purple color.
 This is very aesthetically pleasing.
 And it also makes the exhaust weigh in at 13 lbs and 4 oz.
 Compared to a stock exhaust at about 50 lbs, this is quite the weight saving on such a crucial component of the car!

 In any case, at only 30 units produced and with a price that will only be revealed to interested parties, this exhaust is becoming the super exclusive aftermarket item to have.
 VB already has 67 requests for these 30 exhausts so even the lucky SV owners who can afford it will have to fight for it.